 Short-haired dogs may only need a full grooming a few times a year to keep you happy (except for the nails, which need frequent care), but a medium to long-haired dog with hair that needs frequent trimming will need grooming every 4-6 weeks, depending on your own coat maintenance abilities at home.
 For dogs that continually shed, frequent grooming helps to keep the forever shedding coats from filling your house and choking your vacuums.

 The service is provided straight through, one pet at a time.
-With this method, grooming services for smaller dogs are usually 75-120 min., each.
+With this method, grooming services for cat lion cuts are usually 30-60 min., each.

 "Nail trimming only" services are 5 min. or less.